Categories:Scraping Tools,Proxy

-Bright Data has the largest IP pool in the industry and delivers 98.44% success rates in testing.
+Bright Data has the largest IP pool in the industry and delivers near-perfect success rates in independent testing.

 It's perfect in every way but one: pricing.